 Sanda Muni Pagoda

 Sanda Mundi Pagoda is located right next to Kuthodaw Pagoda and is distinguishable by its darker white marble slabs and considerably fewer visitors.
 However, we still think it is well worth a visit.
 It houses the largest iron Buddha image.
 Entrance in Kuthodaw Pagoda is free, however, entrance in Sanda Muni Pagoda is $5.
+If you don’t mind paying the entrance fee you can include the Sanda Muni Pagoda in your 2 week Myanmar itinerary.

 Mandalay Hill is a must for the sunset!
-And as it is so conveniently located right next to the other points of interest it’s easy to end your day with a beautiful sunset here.
+And as it is so conveniently located right next to the other points of interest it’s easy to wrap up your day with a beautiful sunset here.
 The hill is 230 m high and offers a beautiful view over the city.
 As you climb up you will pass Su Taung Pyi Pagoda and will see the beautiful view of the city rise from behind the trees step by step.
 Mandalay Hill is a very special and sacred place for Burmese and there’s a saying that if you want to live long, you have to climb all the 1,729 steps!

 Important: Tuk-Tuks cannot go up the Mandalay Hill (even though the map shows a road)!
 So you’ll have to climb the stairs or use the escalator!